 The applicant advised they planned to submit their proposal to the Civic Design Review Committee less than a week after the public meeting, to get on the March 2nd CDR agenda.
 WCGN requested that the submission be delayed a month, to allow more time to collect and write-up community feedback.
-The applicant advised they would proceed as planned with submission of the proposal in its current form (they noted the CDR often makes recommendations that require revisions and a follow-up presentation at a second CDR meeting), but that they were amenable to attending an additional public meeting, and more broadly noticing it, in advance of their ZBA hearing date (currently set for March 24) to collect community feedback for incorporation along with the initial feedback from the CDR.
+The applicant advised they would proceed as planned with submission of the proposal in its current form (they noted the CDR often makes recommendations that require revisions and a follow-up presentation at a second CDR meeting), but that they were amenable to attending an additional public meeting, and more broadly noticing it, in advance of their ZBA hearing date to collect community feedback for incorporation along with the initial feedback from the CDR.
+(The CDR Board itself rescheduled the review based on the already full agenda for March 3.)